Teriyaki Chicken Stir Fry

 What Do You Eat With Stir Fry?
 Serving Suggestions:

 There are so many options when it comes to stir fry.
 I love to serve stir fry over rice noodles or rice.
 Teriyaki Chicken Stir Fry makes a great stand alone meal if you are in a hurry.

+You can serve it with a fun appetizer like Spicy Garlic Ginger Edamame!
 However, if you have the time there are some great sides that go nicely with this dish.